1995 Ford Escort Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1995 Ford Escort
+A guide to repairs, service, and maintenance costs for your 1995 Ford Escort

 Valve seats (components in the cylinder head that help seal the valve) can fall out.
 When this happens, it causes rough running and creates noise.
 Replacement of the cylinder head is commonly required to fix this problem.

 Failure to change the power steering fluid can cause the fluid to become gray with metal particles.
 The contaminated fluid can damage the power steering pump resulting in a growling noise when the wheel is turned; the damaged pump will require replacement to eliminate the noise..
 Life of the power steering gearbox and pump will be shortened if the fluid is not serviced regularly.

 1995 Ford Escort Questionsno dash or brake turn signals or marker lights fuses ok no power (1 answer)